(Update: CylinDraw kits are available now!)

-Over the last year, I have been developing a semi-secret project.
-I am very excited to share this, its been the focal point of much of my free time for a while.
+Over the last year, I have been developing a complex project and I am excited to finally share it!

 I created a brand new type of tool that I believe can make a significant contribution toward serving the creators in the cup customization space.
 Especially those looking to find a competitive edge and bring something new to this market.